-The Vaasa Administrative Court decision shall be delivered to the appellant and a copy of the decision shall be delivered to the parties who have requested it, and, in a case concerning a permit, to the operator concerned, unless this party is an appellant.
+The Vaasa Administrative Court shall announce its decision on an environmental permit by public notice as laid down in section 62a of the Administrative Procedure Act.
+The public notice and decision shall be available for public viewing at least for the period provided for appeal.
+Information on the public notice shall also be published in the municipalities within the area impacted by the activity as laid down in section 108 of the Local Government Act.
+(504/2019) The Vaasa Administrative Court decision shall be delivered to the appellant and a copy of the decision shall be delivered to the parties who have requested it, and, in a case concerning a permit, to the operator concerned, unless this party is an appellant.
 A copy of the decision shall also be delivered to the state environmental permit authority, supervisory authority, the authorities protecting the public interest in the matter and the Finnish Environment Institute.

 A decision by an administrative court on administrative enforcement proceedings issued under this Act shall be given by way of verifiable service or delivery as provided in the Administrative Judicial Procedure Act.
+(823/2019)